Hidden East Anglia:

 Across the other side of Furneaux Lane from the Whalebone Inn at the crossroads in the centre of the village, next to the village pond and close to the churchyard, can be seen the Fingringhoe Oak (TM029203.)
 Also known as the Highwayman’s Tree, this oak has a girth of over seven metres, and at 600 years of age, is said to be the oldest in Essex.
 The usual story is that a smuggler was hanged outside the churchyard, and the oak has grown from an acorn placed in the dead man’s mouth before burial on the spot.
 As the name suggests, some think him to have been a highwayman, and others, a pirate.1,2,3

 The tale made it into Baring-Gould’s 19th century novel ‘Mehalah’, adding a little flesh to the bones: “On that coast, haunted by smugglers and other lawless characters, a girl might well go armed.
-By the roadside to Colchester where cross ways met, was growing an oak that had been planted as an acorn in the mouth of a pirate of Rowhedge, not many years before, who had there been hung in chains for men murdered and maids carried off”.4 A picture of the oak can be seen here.
+By the roadside to Colchester where cross ways met, was growing an oak that had been planted as an acorn in the mouth of a pirate of Rowhedge, not many years before, who had there been hung in chains for men murdered and maids carried off”.4

 1. Roger Frith: ‘Smuggling on the Blackwater’, in the ‘East Anglian Magazine’ (1960-61), Vol.20, p.534.